exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 ##### Conclusion

-Trust has become a increasingly hard to come by these past few years, and commonly-used open-source libraries sadly have not escaped this fact.
+Trust has become increasingly hard to come by these past few years, and commonly-used open-source libraries sadly have not escaped this fact.
 Thankfully however, tools like OWASP Dependency-check also offer hope of staying ahead of the pack, provided by the same open-source community